Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 Yet, this is a specialized field so author suggests check with an attorney.

+## Chapter 16 Hidden Ownership of Vehicles and Real Estate

+### purchasing a vehicle in the name of an LLC

+- Pay in cash and register in a "shelf" LLC.

+#### what was acccomplished?

+- total privacy

+### insuring your vehicle

+- The reaiest and recommended way is to use your own name.
+  - This will keep your rate low, especially when you have multiple vehicles titled in seperated LLCs.
+  - Yet, no compromise your privacy because only the LLC name will show up on the registration.

+### choosing a name

+- You may title your LLCs in a single limited liability company to keep cost down.
+However, the main problem that everything in the same LLC is the proetection you lose if a PI is on the trail of your assets.

+### hidden ownership of your home

+- Pay in cash (not paying in $100 bills, just don't taking our a mortgage).
+- If you plan to finance your home, the LLC won't help.

 ## Some thoughts

 - It is said that a Vanuatu PR only costs less than 100,000 USD.
 Maybe this is